Groups, Orders, and Dynamics: The Space of Left-Orders

 The proof of this proposition uses results and techniques from the theory of Conradian orders.
 Hence, we postpone the (end of the) proof of Theorem \ref{linnell-general} to \S \ref{section-cristobal}.

 \vsp

-Notice that the proof above ``distinguishes'' conjugate left-orders, though one would like to consider them as being ``equal'' in many senses (for instance, they share all dynamical features).
-This naturally leads to the following
+The argument above distinguishes conjugate left-orders, even though one would like to consider them as being ``equal'' (for instance, they share all dynamical properties).
+This leads to the couple of natural questions below that are contained in \cite{order} and reproduced in an earlier version of this book.
+Both have been recently answered.